karhoo/web-lib-demand/docs/README.md

 # web-lib-demand

-# `Demand Deeplink`
+# `Demand API`

-The **Demand Deeplink** is intended to be the standard way of working with deeplink ([https://developer.karhoo.com/docs/deeplink-integration](https://developer.karhoo.com/docs/deeplink-integration))
+The **Demand API** provides the ability to contact Karhoo's public API and allows you to send and receive network calls and responses. ([https://developer.karhoo.com/reference#karhoo-api-explorer](https://developer.karhoo.com/reference#karhoo-api-explorer)).

+The **Demand API** is designed to enable it's consumers to integrate faster because they do not need to create their own complete network stack.

 ## Warnings

-This library uses `URLSearchParams`.
-For old browsers, e.g. IE11 you must bring your own polyfill.
-You can use either `js-core@3` or [`url-search-params-polyfill`](https://www.npmjs.com/package/url-search-params-polyfill)

 This library uses `Promise` and `fetch`.
 For old browsers, e.g. IE11 you must bring your own polyfill.
 You can use `js-core@3` to polyfill `Promise` and [`isomorphic-fetch`](https://www.npmjs.com/package/isomorphic-fetch) to polyfill `fetch`